RolfLobo/Algo-Trading-Map/README.md

 # Algorithmic Trading Map
-#### Welcome to this repository, where you'll find a helpful map to navigate through the entire knowledge of Algorithmic trading
+#### Welcome to this repository, our Algorithmic Trading Roadmap, where you'll find a helpful map to navigate through the entire knowledge of Algorithmic trading

 ## Introduction